buds-lab/aldiplusplus/README.md

 And specifically, the subset used for the [Great Energy Predictor III (GEPIII)](https://www.kaggle.com/c/ashrae-energy-prediction) machine learning competition.

-Download the datasets from [`building-data-genome-project-2/data/meters/kaggle`](https://github.com/buds-lab/building-data-genome-project-2/tree/master/data/meters/kaggle) into `data/`.
+Download the datasets from [the competition's data tab](https://www.kaggle.com/competitions/ashrae-energy-prediction/data) into `data/`.

 The manually labeled outliers, from the top winning teams, are extracted from the following resources:
 - [rank-1 winning team](https://github.com/buds-lab/ashrae-great-energy-predictor-3-solution-analysis/blob/master/solutions/rank-1/input/bad_meter_readings.zip)
 and are stored in `data/outliers`

-## Discord detection using ALDI++

-@TODO
+Then, run the notebook `bad_meter_preprocessing.ipynb` to create the labeled train set.

 ## Benchmarking models

 - Statistical model (2-Standard deviation)
 - [ALDI](https://doi.org/10.1016/j.enbuild.2020.109892)
-- Variational Auto-encoder
+- Variational Auto-encoder (VAE)
 - ALDI++ (our method)

 ## Evaluation